 CAN MORE THAN ONE POSITION COUNT TOWARD A SINGLE RANK?
 Yes.
 The Scout may hold any number of positions.
 However, holding positions simultaneously doesn’t reduce the number of months required.
 And service in positions of responsibility doesn’t have to be continuous.

 WHERE CAN I LEARN MORE?
-The best source is the Guide to Advancement 2011 (No. 33088), which is available at Scout Shops and online at scouting.org/filestore/pdf/33088.pdf.
+The best source is the Guide to Advancement 2013 (No. 33088), which is also available at Scout Shops.